v2sCollections/Constellation/README.md

 - Friendly fire is enabled among allied NPCs.
 - Grenades become a more prominent part of NPC strategy- All changes affect all NPCs, including companions.
+- Allows EM weapons and Neurostrike fists to give you XP for knocking an enemy unconscious.
+- Adds a visual shaking effect (fake recoil) when firing a weapon, thus shooting a weapon feels more weightful and impactful.
+Comes with a configuration book from where you can tweak shake power and duration.
 - Removes the tint, dirt, and glare from all reflex sights, making it easier to see your target.
 - Reduced multiplier for how much light affects stealth.
 - Increased weapon reload speed by 25%.